We respond with new considerations of divinity

 at the expense of others, even the cost of their survival.

-God is not approached through any mediation
+Gods are not approached through any mediation

-Neither Jesus, saints, nor any priest
+Neither saints, nor any priestly supplication

 The Christian God calls us to follow where Jesus led us